Andrew Cassese: Life and career

 Cassese is an Italian American native of Brooklyn, New York.
 He attended Patchogue-Medford High School on Long Island, graduating in 1990.
 Cassese graduated from the NYU Film School in 1995 with three years of production experience with Fox News Channel in New York.

 An actor by trade, his credits also include starring roles on Broadway in the productions of Smile and Nine, Tommy Tune's award-winning musical starring Raul Julia.
 Cassese was also one of the stars of the CBS series, TV 101.
 Cassese is an accomplished guitarist and singer, and is a member of SAG, AFTRA, and Actor's Equity.
 In 2017, Cassese joined Robert Carradine, Don Gibb, Curtis Armstrong, Larry B. Scott, Brian Tochi and Julia Montgomery for interviews at the Rhode Island Comic Con.
 The following year in 2018, Cassese joined Robert Carradine and Don Gibb for interviews at the Niagara Falls Comic Con.
+Cassee joined Robert Carradine, Timothy Busfield, Curtis Armstrong, Julia Montgomery, Larry B. Scott, Brian Tochi, and Donald Gibb for a 40th Anniversary Revenge of the Nerds panel on August 10, 2024 at the New Jersey Horror Con.